 I recently got married and enjoyed every minute of the day.
 You’re probably wondering ‘what has this got to do with networking?’
 Well, the reason my wife and I had such a fabulous time is because everything was well planned and the people we chose to make it happen were brilliant.
 We found all of them through networking of one kind or another.
 The brilliant band deserved their PR opportunity – it’s hardly Hello! magazine.

 Contrary to what I had been told, the day of our nuptials didn’t pass really quickly and I was able to savour every minute.
 I can remember every magical detail.
 My wife is an Operations Director and the wedding was in Sicily (where my wife Josie is from).
 Read on to find out how we did without a wedding planner, how we found some of the ‘wedding network’ connections and………did it really go smoothly?

-Welcome back, or if you’re new here sign up to our RSS or email feed to the top right of this page to receive advanced business networking tips, new posts plus details of events and promotions that could help you or your network increase the number of introductions.
+Welcome back, or if you’re new here sign up using our orange RSS button to the top right of this page.
+You will receive advanced business networking tips, new posts plus details of events and promotions that could help you or your network increase your profitable introductions.